szjarek/opencode/CODE_GENERATION_PROCESS.md

 - Tool results and their implications through ToolRegistry.enabled()
 - User feedback loop through CLI interface via SessionPrompt.prompt()
 - System state and project requirements via Session management and Config
+- Command-specific subagent execution through TaskTool when subtask flag is set

+## Agent Selection and Subagent Execution

+Agent selection follows a structured process:

+1. **Command-Level Subagent Selection**:
+   - When a CLI command is configured with `subtask: true` or the agent's mode is "subagent", the system automatically selects an appropriate subagent
+   - This is handled by the `SessionPrompt.command()` function which evaluates command configuration
+   - If the command should spawn a subtask, it uses the `task` tool to create a new session that runs under the selected agent

+2. **Subagent Execution Flow**:
+   - When subagents are used, they are instantiated via `TaskTool.execute()`
+   - The `task` tool takes a `subagent_type` parameter that specifies which agent to use
+   - Subagents are determined by their configuration in `Agent.Info` object, specifically their `mode` field
+   - Subagents can only be invoked through tools, never directly by LLM

+3. **Tool-Based Agent Invocation**:
+   - Agents can invoke other agents by calling the `task` tool with `subagent_type` parameter
+   - This creates a new session and task with the specified subagent
+   - The subagent operates independently with its own context and tool permissions

 ## Core Components Involved